 One of the more attractive pieces of the current PLX setup is the cleaner balance sheet.
 Protalix ended Q1 2026 with approximately $51.1 million in cash, cash equivalents and short-term bank deposits.
 Management also highlighted that the company has no outstanding debt or warrants.
 For a small-cap biotech, this is meaningful.
 Debt, converts, warrants and near-term capital needs can dominate the trading story even when the science or products are interesting.

-The SEC filing shows approximately 80.6 million shares outstanding at March 31, 2026.
-It also shows that Protalix did not sell shares under its sales agreement during Q1 2026, while approximately $15.7 million in shares remained available under the sales agreement.
+The Q1 filing showed approximately 80.6 million shares outstanding at March 31, 2026.
+It also showed that Protalix did not sell shares under its sales agreement during Q1 2026, while approximately $15.7 million in shares remained available under the sales agreement.
 This is important nuance.
 The absence of Q1 ATM usage is positive, but the remaining ATM capacity means dilution risk is not zero.
 It is simply less urgent than in many cash-burning peers.

 Because PLX has product revenue, milestone potential and no debt or warrants, the financing discussion is less alarming than it would be for a purely preclinical or pre-commercial company.
-But investors should still watch R&D spending as PRX-115 progresses, potential pipeline expansion costs, manufacturing investment, working capital needs and any strategic transactions.
-If management pursues a larger pipeline build-out, future capital use could increase.
+But investors should still watch R&D spending as PRX-115 progresses, potential pipeline expansion costs, manufacturing investment, working capital needs, any strategic transactions and the use of equity incentives.
+If management pursues a larger pipeline build-out or revenue disappoints, future capital use could increase.

 Protalix is led by President and Chief Executive Officer Dror Bashan.
 Under his leadership, the company has continued to position itself as a rare-disease platform with commercial partnerships and a focused pipeline.
 The messaging in 2026 is consistent: support commercial partnerships, advance PRX-115, and build rare renal programs that leverage ProCellEx and the company’s R&D strengths.